 How to Add M.2 NVMe SSDs to Motherboard?

 Modern motherboards have an M.2 slot built in.
-However, if your motherboard does not have M.2 or you want extra NVMe data storage you can purchase a PCIe to M.2 expansion card to add an additional M.2 Slot to your PC.
+However, if your motherboard does not have M.2 or you want extra NVMe data storage you can purchase a PCIe to M.2 expansion card to add additional M.2 slots to your PC.

-ATX motherboards have ample M.2 slots but if you have a small form factor mATX motherboard (usually only sporting 1 M.2 slot) then additional M.2 slots via a PCIe to M.2 expansion card is a great choice for adding high-speed data storage.
+ATX motherboards have ample M.2 slots, but if you have a small form factor mATX motherboard (usually only sporting 1 M.2 slot), adding additional M.2 slots via a PCIe to M.2 expansion card is a great choice for adding high-speed data storage.

 PCIe Generation